-During five years of share price growth, ICON achieved compound earnings per share (EPS) growth of 8.7% per year.
-This EPS growth is lower than the 27% average annual increase in the share price.
-So it's fair to assume the market has a higher opinion of the business than it did five years ago.
-That's not necessarily surprising considering the five-year track record of earnings growth.
+During five years of share price growth, ICON achieved compound earnings per share (EPS) growth of 20% per year.
+This EPS growth is reasonably close to the 17% average annual increase in the share price.
+Therefore one could conclude that sentiment towards the shares hasn't morphed very much.
+In fact, the share price seems to largely reflect the EPS growth.

 A Different Perspective

 It's nice to see that ICON shareholders have received a total shareholder return of 12% over the last year.
 Having said that, the five-year TSR of 17% a year, is even better.
 The pessimistic view would be that be that the stock has its best days behind it, but on the other hand the price might simply be moderating while the business itself continues to execute.
 Is ICON cheap compared to other companies?
 These 3 valuation measures might help you decide.

 We will like ICON better if we see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.